Bischoff/wozmania/docs/usage.md

 ### Coding Style

 I tried to write code that was as fast as possible, even at the price of compactness, therefore it uses macros instead of subroutines.
-The ARM stack is intentionally not used at all.
+The ARM return stack is intentionally not used at all.

-The nature of an emulator makes it difficult to use pre-incrementation and post-incrementation of registers as offered by the ARM 64 (there are almost no loops).
-This is why you will see very little use of those functionalities.

 <a name="implemented"/>